ansys/pyaedt/doc/source/EDBAPI/SimulationConfigurationEdb.rst

 Simulation configuration
 ========================
-These classes are the containers of Simulation Configuration constructors of the EDB.
+These classes are the containers of simulation configuration constructors for the EDB.

 .. currentmodule:: pyaedt.edb_core.edb_data.simulation_configuration